-AGS Area Identified / Action Lead Officer / Action Officer Timescales 2019/20 Information Governance - Efficiency Improvement Migration to and the implementation of Success Factors remains a work in progress.
-HR, Finance, IT and Business Intelligence teams are working together to ensure implementation of the project in March 2024 SD Customer Information and Digital Systems March 2024 2019/20 Personal Development Reviews - Efficiency Improvement • PDR processes to be reviewed in line with relevant performance modules in Success Factors SD Business Improvement, HR & Communications / Head of HR and Organisational Development Late 2024 2019/20 Risk Management - Governance Improvement Development of training material for inclusion on the POD system Head of Internal Audit, Anti-Fraud and Assurance September 2023 2020/21 Risk Management - Governance Improvement Development of the wider governance assurance process across the Council to integrate with the new risk management approach - to be considered by the Governance and Ethics Board Head of Internal Audit, Anti-Fraud and Assurance December 2023 2020/21 Anti-Fraud Awareness - Governance Improvement Continue work to improve staff awareness and the assessment of fraud risks.
-Develop specific training to promote better general awareness of the Council policies on fraud and corruption Director of Finance / Head of Internal Audit, Anti-Fraud and Assurance 2023/24
+AGS Area Identified / Action Lead Officer / Action Officer Timescales 2019/20 c/f from 2021/22 Action Plan Information Governance - Efficiency Improvement Migration to and the implementation of a potentially new HR system remains a work in progress.
+HR, Finance, IT and Business Intelligence teams are working together to ensure implementation of the project in 2024/25 SD Customer Information and Digital Systems 2024/25 2019/20 Personal Development Reviews - Efficiency Improvement SD Business Improvement, HR & 2024/25 c/f from 2021/22 Action Plan PDR processes to be reviewed in line with relevant performance modules in the potential new HR system Communications / Head of HR and Organisational Development 2019/20 Risk Management - Governance Improvement Head of Internal Audit, Anti-Fraud and Completed c/f from 2021/22 Action Plan Development of training material for inclusion on the POD system Assurance 2020/21 Risk Management - Governance Improvement Head of Internal Audit, Anti-Fraud and March 2024 c/f from 2021/22 Action Plan Development of the wider governance assurance process across the Council to integrate with the risk management approach - to be considered by the Governance and Ethics Board Assurance 2020/21 Anti-Fraud Awareness - Governance Improvement Director of Finance / Head of Internal December c/f from 2021/22 Continue work to improve staff awareness and the assessment of fraud risks.
+Develop specific training to Audit, Anti-Fraud and Assurance 2023